luni64/TeensyHelpers/README.md

 # attachInterruptEx

-You can use it in exactly the same as you use the normal attachInterrupt function.
+You can use `attachInterruptEx` in exactly the same as you use the standard `attachInterrupt` function.
 However, it accepts more or less anything witch can be called (functions, member functions, lambdas, functors) as callbacks.

 ## Examples